 The Supreme Court in American Politics

-PSC 316.001 (Fall 2010)
+PSC 316.001 (Fall 2013)

-Class Time and Location: T, Th 2:00-3:20, HL 102
+Class Time and Location: T, Th 11:00 am - 12:20 pm, Lyman 132

 Course Content and Objectives

 The principal goal of this course is to give students an inside look at the U.S. Supreme Court, or as close to that as we can get without actually being inside the Court.
-We'll do so in part by reading and talking about the actual Court, and in part by simulating the Court here in our classroom, with students playing the roles of justices and lawyers.
+We'll do so in part by reading, writing, and talking about the actual Court, and in part by simulating the Court here in our classroom, with students playing the roles of justices and lawyers.
 By the end of the semester, you will have learned everything you wanted to know--maybe more than you wanted to know--about how cases make it to the Court, how the justices decide them once they're there, and what impact those decisions have in the real world.

 As the semester proceeds, keep in mind the fact that (or at least the possibility that) the Court is simultaneously a legal and a political institution.
 On the one hand, the nine justices constitute a court of law, duty-bound to resolve certain disputes by applying existing legal rules.
 On the other hand, they seem to have an awful lot of power to settle some of our nation's most divisive political conflicts--over affirmative action or gay rights, for example, or even the outcome of a presidential election.
 A central question that we'll return to again and again is how well this dual character works out in actual practice.

 There are two required books, which have been ordered at the SU Bookstore and placed on 2-hour reserve at Bird Library:

 There is also one recommended book available at the SU Bookstore (and also on reserve at Bird).
 If your background knowledge of the Supreme Court is minimal, I recommend that you read it during the first few weeks of the semester: